hallayev289/tk.javascript.info/README.md

-# Turkmençe häzirki-zaman Javascript kursy
+# Türkmençe Häzirki-zaman JavaScript Kursy

 This repository hosts the translation of <https://javascript.info> in Turkmen.